andresparraarze/mcchoma/README.md

 get the code, then run npm i in order to get all of the packages needed, then run npm start and it should be running

 ## Usage
-just go through the website, you have multiple options to choose from, you can go to the portfolio through this link:
+just go through the website, you have multiple options to choose from. you can see a video here: https://drive.google.com/file/d/1SqJvp1CvmOIsJ_majTJVTixvqpFxM4oD/view and you can go to the portfolio through this link: https://andresparraarze.github.io/mcchoma/

 ## GitHub
 andresparraarze